 Good Walking Shoes

 One of Boston’s many charms is that it’s a highly walkable city.
-Take advantage of the many opportunities to explore neighborhoods and pack a good pair of walking shoes.
-Take an afternoon perusing the shops at 500 Washington.
-After that you could go for a stroll through beautiful Boston Commons.
+Take advantage of the many opportunities to explore neighborhoods by packing a good pair of walking shoes.
+Spend an afternoon perusing the shops along Newbury Street, only a stone’s throw from the Prudential Center, which itself has over 60 stores and restaurants to choose from.
+After that, you could go for a stroll through the beautiful Boston Common.
 Make sure your footwear is comfortable and as ready to go the distance as you are.

-Boston weather can change at the blink of an eye, so you should be prepared for anything.
-Since temperatures can drop or rise with little notice, wrap yourself up in layers that you can take off or put on as needed.
+Boston weather can change in the blink of an eye, so you should be prepared for anything.
+Since temperatures can fall or rise with little notice, bring layers that you can take off or put on as needed.
 Wearing thin base layers of merino wool will keep you warm during the evening while seeing a concert at Boston Pavillion.

-While Boston isn’t the rainiest city around by a long shot (looking at you, Portland), it is common to see quick bouts of rain in the city, especially in the fall and spring.
-Pack a compact umbrella that you can easily stow in your bag in case an unexpected shower hits.
-Alternatively a thin rain shell jacket will keep you dry and warm.
+While Boston isn’t the rainiest city by a long shot (looking at you, Portland), it is common to see quick bouts of rain in the city, especially in the fall and spring.
+Pack a compact umbrella that you can easily stow in your bag in case of an unexpected shower.
+Alternatively, a thin rain shell jacket will keep you dry and warm.

-Swing through Mountain Warehouse for all your rainy weather and outdoor gear.
+Forgot to bring your own?
+Swing through Mountain Warehouse on Winter Street in Downtown Boston for all your rainy weather and outdoor gear.
 You can also find disposable rain ponchos at most tourist shops around town.

-If you are shopping for a new winter coat, swing by Arc’terx Boston for the highest quality winter clothing.
+If you are shopping for a new winter coat, swing by Arc’terx Boston on Newbury Street for the highest quality winter clothing.

 If you need a new bottle for your day of exploring, Marathon Sports has all your hydration needs covered.